chensiyingcrystal/E-Commerce-web-app-Microservices-/README.md

 ### Functionality
 Built a large, multi-services app for tickets exchange and resale.
 It provides services for buyers/resellers to register, buy tickets with credit cards, list and resell tickets.

-### Built With
+### Technologies
-This section should list any major frameworks that you built your project using.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+This section lists any major frameworks/libraries/databases that I use to build the app.
 * [Docker](https://www.docker.com/)
 * [Kubernetes](https://kubernetes.io/)
 * [React](https://reactjs.org/)